FOSSCODY-1/S.H.J.H.Ranawake/README.md

 ### Installing

-Download the Typing_Trainer.jar file on the master branch to your computer.
+Download the Typing_Trainer.jar file on the master branch to your computer.</br>
-Also you can download it [here](https://github.com/FOSSCODY-1/S.H.J.H.Ranawake.git) Double click it to start the application.
+Also you can download it [here](https://github.com/FOSSCODY-1/S.H.J.H.Ranawake.git)</br>
+Double click it to start the application.

 ### Instructions to use the program